-Setup New User Agent Click to setup a new agent.
-List of agents Specify default settings.
-Select the agent machines and specify the number of agents.
+Setup New User Agent Click to setup a new agent or to install a remote agent on Windows.
+To learn how to set up an agent, see Set Up New User Agent.
+To learn about installing a remote agent (Windows), see Install Remote Agent on Windows.
+List of agents Displays the list of agents that have been set up in the console.
+Select an agent to display platform information for the agent machine.
+Double-click an agent to open the Edit User Agent dialog.
+Use this area to specify the default agent machines to use by selecting the check box for each default agent.
+Also, specify the number of agents.
 These default settings are used when you create a new job.
-If you do not select a default agent, the local agent is automatically selected when you create a new job in the New Job wizard.

-Note: When you run a job using one or more local agents, if Agent utilization of resources on the local machine is too high, errors could occur.
+If you do not select a default agent, the local agent is automatically selected when you create a new job in the New Job wizard. i Note: When you run a job using one or more local agents, if Agent utilization of resources on the local machine is too high, errors could occur.
 Remove Click to remove the selected agent.
-Verify Selected Agent Verifies that selected agent starts and communicates with console.
+Verify Selected Agent Verifies that the selected agent starts and communicates with console.
 Error Handling Stop job when agent cannot be started/connected -Cancels job if agent does not start or connection is lost.
 Do not select this option if you want to run a job using multiple agents AND you want the job to run even if one or more agents do not start.
 Agent communication timeout Specify timeout duration in seconds.
 Agent refresh interval Specify how often each agent should refresh its status.